Shin Onigashima

+is a 1987 adventure game developed by Nintendo R&D4 and Pax Softnica.
+It was released by Nintendo on two disk cards for the Famicom Disk System.
+Shin Onigashima was produced by Shigeru Miyamoto with music by Koji Kondo.
+The game is the first in the Famicom Mukashibanashi series and was followed by Yūyūki (1989).

 Gameplay

 The game is played by selecting commands which make the characters talk to, use, or examine various objects or characters.
 Progress is marked by changes in the illustrative image in the top-right corner of the screen.
 One of the most distinctive features of the game is the "Change Character" command, used to switch between the two main characters (Donbe, the boy, and Hikari, the girl).
 The characters can move through the story separately at times, and may be called upon to do tasks that the other main character cannot accomplish on their own.
 The use of this command in certain situations can trigger dialogue particular to each character, bringing out the peculiarities of each.
 This is essentially a form of zapping, but a similar command was implemented in the 1995 visual novel EVE Burst Error.

-The game also utilizes the Disk System's feature of being able to exchange game discs while the device is powered on.
-The game is divided into two discs, and the player must exchange disks while the Disk System is still powered on in order to activate the second disc (note: Disc 2 is not playable without the first).
-This format was also used in the game's sequel Yūyūki and the Famicom Tantei Club series.
+The game also utilizes the Disk System's feature of being able to exchange game disks while the device is powered on.
+The game is divided into two disks, and the player must exchange disks while the Disk System is still powered on in order to activate the second disk (note: Disk 2 is not playable without the first).
+This format was also used in the game's sequel Yūyūki and the Famicom Detective Club series.